gvanastasov/example-express/README.md

 7. added expressjs app that sets cookies
 8. added expressjs app that allows binaries downloading
-9. added expressjs app that uses ejs templates for the render engine
+9. added expressjs app that uses ejs templates for the render engine 9.1. added expressjs app that uses md templates for the render engine
 10. added expressjs app that enables authentication middleware, introduces restricted view, login basic flow with bcrypt and ejs as template engine
 11. added expressjs app that handles various error scenarios, with focus on route handle chaining and error formatting (with verbosity)